unrulable/jesse-blog/_posts/2023-12-10-why-i-use-a-paynym.markdown

 To start using a PayNym for your Bitcoin transactions:

 1. **Download Samourai Wallet:**
-   Install the Samourai Wallet on your mobile device.
+   Install the [Samourai Wallet](https://samouraiwallet.com/download) on your mobile device or computer.

 2. **Create a PayNym:**
-   Follow the wallet's instructions to create your unique PayNym.
+   Follow the wallet's instructions to create your unique [PayNym](https://paynym.is/claim).

 3. **Share Your PayNym:**
    Once created, share your PayNym with others for private and consistent transactions.